Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 This is surprisingly hard to answer!

 Different people will have different answers to this question, because there are a lot of processes across many species that we could consider to be "cognitive".
 Are simple control systems like metabolism or chemotaxis cognitive?
 Or does cognition require something more?
 Furthermore, if we define cognition, we should be able to point out when in our evolutionary history did cognition start to emerge.
-But rarely does a completely new function like cognition appear out of thin air – instead, like a good watchmaker, evolution slowly assembles its pieces together.
+But rarely does a completely new thing like cognition appear out of thin air – instead, like a good watchmaker, evolution slowly assembles its pieces together.

-Yet, answer this question I must.
-So to motivate things a bit, I will look at how the **nervous system** had evolved, starting from 750 million years ago leading up all the way to the Cambrian explosion.
+I'll get back to this question later, as I want to motivate things a bit first.
+I will look at how the **nervous system** had evolved, starting from 750 million years ago leading up all the way to the Cambrian explosion.

 #### Why do neurons exist?

 <img src="/images/cellsignalling.png" alt="negfb" style="width: 60%; float: right; padding: 10px" />Neurons are just another solution to a problem every organism has to solve: how do they convey information from one part of their body to another?

 As unicellular organisms, bacteria use chains of chemical reactions to transmit signals within the cell.
-But to an extent, bacteria can also send signals to *other* bacteria, with some being even capable of talking to other species – even animals!
+But to an extent, bacteria can also send signals to *other* bacteria as well!

 ---